Canon 10D vs 1Ds Mark III

 One difference between the cameras concerns the presence of an on-board flash.
 The 10D has one, while the 1Ds Mark III does not.
 While the built-in flash of the 10D is not very powerful, it can at times be useful as a fill-in light.

 The 10D writes its imaging data to Compact Flash cards, while the 1Ds Mark III uses Compact Flash or SDHC cards.
+The 1Ds Mark III features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 10D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 10D and Canon EOS-1Ds Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.